rattaroaz/DKSKOfficial/readme.md

 	Needs to add at least Start Date to look up jobs.
 If End Date is chosen, list all jobs with Start Date between the two dates.

 Contacts:
- 	Supervisor has Managers who work underneath them, so one Supervisor can have multiple Managers.
-	All Companies AND Properties have either a Supervisor, Manager, or both.
+	All Companies AND Properties have a Manager.
 	When hover over any name of a person, tooltip should show selectable phone, email information.
-	Adding Properties to Supervisor and Manager is optional at the time of creation.
+	Adding Properties to Manager is optional at the time of creation.

 	Company radio button -> drop down of companies in database When drop down selected, Company information is listed in editable form.